 Biarritz is ideally situated on the beautiful Bay of Biscay, in the Basque region of southwest France.
 With stunning coastal landscapes and temperate weather, the city also benefits from an array of museums and galleries.
 Here are Culture Trip’s favourites.

-Perhaps not the obvious choice for enjoying a day out in this luxurious coastal town, the Asiatica art gallery hosts an incredible array of artifacts and artwork from countries such as India, China and Tibet.
-With a huge amount of history to take in and unique art on display, the exhibitions illuminate the cultures of the Orient.
-The exhibition is so expansive that it is not uncommon to feel totally transported to the Himalayas or the temples of Kathmandu and forget you’re in the South of France.
+Perhaps not the obvious choice for enjoying a day out in this luxurious coastal town, the Musée Asiatica hosts an incredible array of artefacts and artwork illuminating Asian cultures, including India, China and Tibet.
+The exhibitions are so expansive and engaging that you might forget you’re in the South of France and feel like you’re in the Himalayas or the temples of Kathmandu.

-The Museum of the Sea is another spot in Biarritz which makes for a great day out.
-The museum features 24 aquariums containing more than 150 different species of fish and other colourful and exciting wildlife from the Bay of Biscay and other oceans.
-There is even a seal pool, offering an underwater viewing platform where visitors can watch the seals being fed every morning, as well as a shark grotto for up-close encounters with these predators.
-The museum has useful and energetic staff on hand to ensure you’re well informed.
+The Biarritz Aquarium, also known as the Musée de la Mer, lies inside a beautiful art deco building and makes for a great day out.
+The museum features 20 aquariums containing a wide variety of fish and other colourful and exciting marine life from the Bay of Biscay and oceans around the world.
+There is even a seal pool, offering an underwater viewing platform where visitors can watch the seals being fed every morning, as well as a shark tank for up-close views of the predators.
+It has knowledgeable and energetic staff on hand to ensure you’re well informed.

-Located on the outskirts of Biarritz, the Cité de l’Océan is an impressive building with contemporary glass walls and a view that aptly looks out to sea.
-The museum works in conjunction with the city’s aquarium and expands upon the Musee de la Mer’s exhibition with information on science, sea life and marine history.
-The museum promotes hands-on education and has fun, interactive exhibitions, including a surfing experience and a storm out at sea simulator.
+The Cité de l’Océan, on the outskirts of Biarritz, is a stunning, contemporary building with glass walls and sea views.
+The museum works in conjunction with the city’s aquarium, expanding upon its exhibitions, with information on science, sea life and marine history.
+It promotes hands-on education and has fun, interactive displays, including a surfing experience and a storm-out-at-sea simulator.